 - Fill the V-shaped burner with vermiculite; evenly spread the vermiculite (see fig. 8-16).
-The flame picture can be altered by moving the vermiculite. - - The burner deck has to remain covered with vermiculite in order to prevent reduction of the burner's life span. - If desired, glow material may be installed.
-Pull the glow material into loose tufts and spread it over the sections on the V-shaped burner marked in green (see fig. 8-16). - ▲ Keep the areas around the ionization and ignition free of glow material. - The glow material may affect the colour of the flame picture.
+The flame picture can be altered by moving the vermiculite. - \triangle The vermiculite may not get higher than the edge of the burner. - The burner deck has to remain covered with vermiculite in order to prevent reduction of the burner's life span. - If desired, glow material may be installed.
+Pull the glow material into loose tufts and spread it over the sections on the V-shaped burner marked in green (see fig. 8-16). - Keep the areas around the ionization and ignition free of glow material. - The glow material may affect the colour of the flame picture.

-- LED appliances have a different type of base covering to appliances without LEDs. - The vermiculite plates are provided with square holes, which ensure air supply.
-Do not place more than one layer of base covering over these holes. - Ensure that the base covering does not enter the slot for the glass pane. - For appliances without LEDs, use all chips in the wood set. - Fill the vermiculite plates with chips, spread the chips evenly, keep the sections marked in red free of chips (see fig. 8-17). - For appliances with LEDs, use the glow rocks, coals and a portion of the chips as indicated in the woodset. - First place the glow rocks and then the coals.
-Switch on the glow lighting while placing, so that the stray light can be seen directly and covered with the rocks and coals. - > Spread the glow rocks over the grid pattern and square holes in the vermiculite plate, keep the sections marked in red free (see fig. 8-18). - Spread the chips over the remaining sections, keep the sections marked in red free. - Summerlight works best in combination with the 'black smooth' decorative plates.
-Other decorative plates filter the effect, making it invisible or difficult to see. - Identify logs A to G (see fig. 8-9). - Use the burn marks on the logs for identification. - Place log A on the positioning lugs (see fig. 8-17). - Place log B parallel to the burner on the front two positioning lugs.
-The rear side must be parallel with the rear positioning lug. - Place log C with the slot above the positioning bracket and allow the groove at the rear to slide over the positioning lug. - Place log D to the rear of log C (see fig. 8-12). - Place log E with the rear side in the positioning lug and place the front side in the groove of log E. There must be a gap of at least 1 cm between the right burner and log E. - Place log F above the left burner.
+Eco Glow appliances have a different type of base covering to appliances without Eco Glow.

+- The vermiculite plates are provided with square holes, which ensure air supply.
+Do not place more than one layer of base covering over these holes. - Ensure that the base covering does not enter the slot for the glass pane. - For appliances without Eco Glow, use all chips in the wood set. - Fill the vermiculite plates with chips, spread the chips evenly, keep the sections marked in red free of chips (see fig. 8-17). - For appliances with Eco Glow, use the Glowing Embers, coals and a portion of the chips as indicated in the woodset. - First place the Glowing Embers and then the coals.
+Switch on the glow lighting while placing, so that the stray light can be seen directly and covered with the rocks and coals. - Spread the Glowing Embers over the grid pattern and square holes in the vermiculite plate, keep the sections marked in red free (see fig. 8-18). - Spread the chips over the remaining sections, keep the sections marked in red free. - Identify logs A to G (see fig. 8-9). - 🔅 Use the burn marks on the logs for identification. - Place log A on the positioning lugs (see fig. 8-19). - Place log B parallel to the burner on the front two positioning lugs.
+The rear side must be parallel with the rear positioning lug. - Place log C with the slot above the positioning bracket and allow the groove at the rear to slide over the positioning lug. - Place log D to the rear of log C (see fig. 8-20). - Place log E with the rear side in the positioning lug and place the front side in the groove of log E. There must be a gap of at least 1 cm between the right burner and log E. - Place log F above the left burner.
 The log must fully rest on the burner and must not be supported by the base covering (see fig. 8-21). - Place log G above the right burner.
-The log must fully rest on the burner and must not be supported by the base covering. - LED appliances have a different type of base covering (see fig. 8-22). - Spread the ash, if desired, over the base covering, ensure that it does not cover the burners. - Reinstall the glass pane (see section 8.3).
+The log must fully rest on the burner and must not be supported by the base covering. - Eco Glow appliances have a different type of base covering (see fig. 8-22). - Spread the ash, if desired, over the base covering, ensure that it does not cover the burners. - Reinstall the glass pane (see section 8.3).